emmett-framework/emmett/docs/foreword.md

 I would like to thank:

-* All the **weppy contributors**
+* All the **Emmett contributors**
 * **Guido Van Rossum**, for the Python language
-* **Massimo Di Pierro** and **web2py's developers**, for what I learned from them and for their framework on which I based weppy
+* **Massimo Di Pierro** and **web2py's developers**, for what I learned from them and for their framework on which I based Emmett
 * **Armin Ronacher**, who really inspired me with the Flask framework
 * **Marco Stagni**, **Michael Genesini** and **Filippo Zanella** for their advices and continuous support